klaytn/caver-js-examples/README.md

 ### 1.3 Creating Account
 In order to execute the code samples, you need a test account with a sufficient balance of testnet KLAY.
 Because the code samples also involves sending a transaction to Klaytn, you need at least one test account.
 If you have updated your account key, and your old test account is rendered unusable, you can create a new account.
 Create a test account following the instructions below and obtain your 5 testnet KLAY.
-Depending on the scenarios, the code may require multiple test accounts.
-In that case, repeat the process below to create multiple test accounts.
+Depending on the scenarios, you may need multiple test accounts.
+In that case, just repeat the process to create multiple test accounts.
 1. Create a test account at [Klaytn Wallet Testnet](https://baobab.wallet.klaytn.com/create).
-    * Take good note of your address and private key of the new account, because they will be used for testing the code samples.
+    * Have the address and private key of the new account written down, because you will need them for testing the code samples.
-    * Make sure to separately save the keystore file, because some scenarios require it.
+    * Make sure to also save the keystore file, because some scenarios require it.
 2. Obtain 5 testnet KLAY on [Baobab Klaytn Wallet Faucet](https://baobab.wallet.klaytn.com/faucet).

 ## 2. How to Use